Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 Short Rate Refund Formula

 Short rate starts with the pro rata calculation, then applies a penalty.
-The most common approach deducts roughly 10% of the pro rata refund amount, though some insurers use policy-specific short-rate tables that vary the penalty based on how early in the term you cancel.
+The most common approach deducts roughly 10% of the pro rata refund amount, though the penalty can range from 10% to 20% depending on how early in the term you cancel — some insurers use detailed short-rate tables where early cancellations carry steeper deductions.
+Additionally, some insurers charge a flat cancellation fee of $25 to $75 instead of a percentage-based penalty, so always confirm which method your insurer uses.

 Refund = Pro Rata Amount × (1 − Penalty Percentage)